-Yesterday, Andy Crouch wrote a thoughtful piece on marijuana and Christian liberty.
+Thankfully, some are taking the time to think carefully about the issue.
+Andy Crouch, for example, wrote a thoughtful piece on marijuana and Christian liberty in 2014.
 In it, he explains that while the editorial position of Christianity Today is that Christians are free to smoke marijuana recreationally where it is legal, “when it comes to pot in our particular cultural context, we think it would be foolish to use that freedom.”

 This subject is not an easy one to deal with, but it’s an important one.
 Marijuana is legal in several states, and its legal status has been disputed in my homeland for well over a decade1—so it’s a subject we’re all going to have to deal with sooner or later.